 MIBTP is a global leader in developing and applying ‘systems’ approaches to elucidate plant responses to the environment.
 For example, the PRESTA team brings together leading plant biologists, theoreticians and bioinformaticians to understand how plants react to environmental challenges such as drought and pathogen attack.

-Modelling the plant circadian clock is identifying key cofactors (Carre, Rand, Ott,).
+Modelling the plant circadian clock is identifying key cofactors (Carre, Rand, Ott,) and elucidating the impact of the clock on plant environmental responses.

 Examples of project areas include: